Skip to content

 • Industrial Boilers:

-• Used in industrial boilers for the ignition of fuel, such as natural gas or oil.
+Used in large industrial boilers for the ignition of fuels such as natural gas or oil, providing reliable performance in demanding environments.

 Maintenance and Considerations: